MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### User location

+By understanding where your users are located, you can make an informed decision about how to optimize latency and reliability for your needs.
+Azure provides many options to support a geographically dispersed user base.

+If your users are concentrated in one area, a single-region deployment can simplify your operational requirements and reduce your costs.
+However, you need to consider whether a single-region deployment meets your reliability requirements.
+For mission-critical applications, you should still use a multi-region deployment even if your users are colocated.

 If your users are geographically dispersed, it might make sense to deploy your workload across multiple regions.
-If your users are in one area, a single-region deployment can simplify your operational requirements and reduce your costs.
+Azure services provide different capabilities to support a multi-region deployment, and you can use Azure's global footprint to improve your user experience and bring your applications into closer proximity to your user base.
+You might use the [Deployment Stamps pattern][deployment-stamps-pattern] or the [Geodes pattern][geode-pattern], or replicate your resources across multiple regions.

-Even if your users are in different geographical areas, you might not need a multi-region deployment.
+Even if your users are in different geographical areas, consider whether you need a multi-region deployment.
 Consider whether you can achieve your requirements within a single region by using global traffic acceleration, like the acceleration provided by [Azure Front Door][front-door-global-traffic-acceleration].

 ##### Budget